richchapler/AzureSolutionsDocumentation/ResourceInstantiation/DataShare.md

 ### Data Share

-Note: To demonstrate sharing data to a target, you must instantiate a second Data Explorer instance.
+*Note: To demonstrate sharing data to a target, you must instantiate a second Data Explorer instance*

 Complete the following steps: